Agrigento - Valley of the temples

 In the 5th century BC this horse-rearing city famous throughout the ancient world, was surrounded by beautiful Doric temples with two agorae and splendid porticoes, a feverishly active emporium, strong fortifications and intensely cultivated land.
 Poets, artists and adventurers came here to enjoy the opulence of this city dedicated to Demeter and Persephone, as well as its sky, sea and exceptionally mild climate.
 The residents of Agrigento lived in such luxury that, according to the historian Diodorus Siculus, a public decree restricted the night facilities of sentinels during the Carthaginian attack to one mattres, one blanket one sheepskin and two pilows.

-The rich generous Gellias was without doubt the symbol of Akragas' opulence.
-His enormous fortune allowed him to host any foreigner who came to visit his beloved city.
-His magnanimity led to him becoming famous amongst his fellow citizens to the extent of him being appointed ambassador, despite his lack of serious involvment in political life.
 Diodorus Siculus telle us that when sent to represent Akragas in the city of Centuripe, Gellias received a cold reception from its citizens, who had hoped to see someone who physically reflected the greatness of that powerfull city.
 In fact Gellias was not physically imposing and his high-pitched voice produced much mirth amongst his hosts.
 However, the quick-wited Gellias was not at all discouraged and told them that they were right to laugh since his city sent impressive, powerful ambassadors to powerful cities, while they sent small, humble mensuch as himself tu such trifling little cities as theirs.